- Any amount of incremental progress you make before seeking funding will improve valuation and terms of any deal.

 Bootstrapping is hard.
 “Whatever you think your pain threshold, you should double it,” says Beebe, who co-founded a pair of tech startups before becoming a VC.

-And sometimes entrepreneurs have no choice: They need to seek venture funding because they can’t afford to go months without a paycheck.
-Or maybe their idea is one that requires a large upfront investment to get off the ground.
+Sometimes, entrepreneurs have no choice: They need to seek venture funding, because they can’t afford to go months without a paycheck.
+In some case, their idea is one that requires a large upfront investment to get off the ground.

 But if you can manage it, there are advantages to bootstrapping your enterprise, at least until you have a prototype or a proof-of-concept to show potential investors.
-And lest you think the approach works only for small, niche businesses, consider this partial list of companies that have taken some version of the bootstrapping route on their way to mega-success: Atlassian, Github, Wayfair, Squarespace, Spanx and Patagonia.
+The bootstrapping approach is not just for small businesses.
+Many larger sized companies have taken some version of bootstrapping with tremendous success, such as Atlassian, GitHub, Wayfair, Spanx, and Patagonia.

 If you are thinking bootstrapping, here are some factors to consider.